tehmul/p7zip-zstd/README.md

 ## Build instructions:

-### Easy way

-Read makefile.common to see available make targets.
 - Compile:
 ```sh
 make all3 all4
 sudo make install
 ```
+(Read makefile.common to see available make targets.)

 ## Usage